WD Austerity 2-10-0: Greece

 Sixteen of the twenty Middle East locomotives went to Greece, where they formed Class Λβ of the Hellenic State Railways, numbered Λβ951 to Λβ966.

 Syria

-The remaining 4 Middle East locomotives remained in Syria and operated on the Chemins de Fer Syriens (CFS).
+The remaining 4 Middle East locomotives remained in Syria and operated on the Syrian Railways (CFS).
 These engines formed the CFS Class 150.6.

 Further WD services

 In the 1952 WD renumbering scheme, the two remaining in WD service (at the Longmoor Military Railway), Nos.
 73651 and 73797, were renumbered 600 and 601 respectively.
 The also received names: 600 Gordon and 601 Kitchener.

 Preservation

 LMR 600 Gordon has survived and has been steamed on the Severn Valley Railway, though As of 2022 it is out of service, cosmetically restored and on display in the Engine House.

 Two more have been repatriated from Greece.
 One has been numbered 90775, one higher than the last BR engine, and has carried the name Sturdee (Note: after Doveton Sturdee) (as WD/LMR No. 601 before being numbered 90775) and is operational on North Norfolk Railway where it has now been renamed The Royal Norfolk Regiment as of 2022.
 The other is WD No. (7)3672 which has been named Dame Vera Lynn.
 The loco is currently being overhaul at Grosmont on the NYMR.

 The fourth one in preservation WD 73755 (NS 5085) survives in the Dutch Railway Museum (Nederlands Spoorwegmuseum) in Utrecht.
 It carries the nameplate Longmoor, after the Royal Engineers base at Longmoor, with the coat of arms of the Royal Engineers above.

 Four locomotives remain in various states in Greece with Λβ962 and Λβ964 operating mainline tours on the Drama to Xanthi line.
 Other locomotives remain in poor states stored awaiting further use.